crhall-writing/crhall-writing.github.io/_poems/water.md

 he gasps more than breathes
 in a blended swirl of storm and gleam
 whisked to shore on sand-brushed beach
-to bathe in glossy sun and ceaseless sleep
+to bathe by glossy sun in ceaseless sleep

 but savior of Holland and all
 nuts and bolts march tall